Attendance & Punctuality

 Punctuality to school is crucial to create a calm and purposeful atmosphere and students who are persistently late often disrupt their own and others’ learning.
-A late mark will still be recorded for students who have a late verified by parents and although they will not receive a detention for this, it may still lead to students being placed on Punctuality report if lateness remains persistent.
+A late mark will be recorded for students who have a late verified by parents, however, they will not receive a 30 minutes detention for this.

 Mrs P Mellish